mt-historical/emojis_lite/README.md

 - name - unique id of the emoji.
 Please use only alphanumeric symbols, since this ID is used in the formspec string.
 - image - name of the image file to use
 - sound - name of the sound file to play

+The emoji grid will scale automatically so there's no need worry about excess emojis.

 ## Settingtypes